jpiolho/QEBSPEditor/README.md

 - Help menu
 - Better compatibility with Quake special characters
 - Small screen / mobile friendly-UI (gotta edit those BSPs on the go 🤪)

+## Development
+This is written in C# using Blazor WebAssembly framework